 The application procedure is initiated by obtaining an application form from the Office of Admissions and carefully following the directions on the application.
-Upon receipt of high school credentials, SAT/ACT scores (freshmen only), the application and a \$65.00 non-refundable Application Fee, the Admissions Committee considers applications for admission.
+Upon receipt of high school credentials, SAT/ACT scores (freshmen only), the application and a non-refundable Application Fee, the Admissions Committee considers applications for admission.
 Although not required, a personal interview is strongly suggested to clarify Molloy's programs to the applicant.

 Based on the results of the above evaluation, students may be admitted into the program or given recommended coursework required to obtain eligibility for admission.
 Non-matriculated students are not eligible to take any coursework that involves clinical experiences.
-The Committee for Admissions reviews credentials and notification of the decision of this committee is made to all applicants who complete the application procedure.
+The Office of Admissions reviews applications and notification of the decision is made to all applicants who complete the application procedure.

 Acceptances are based on rolling admissions.
-To receive confirmation of acceptance, a candidate must submit a \$400.00 non-refundable Confirmation Deposit which is required as soon as possible after acceptance or by the date specified in the acceptance letter.
+To receive confirmation of acceptance, a candidate must submit a non-refundable Confirmation Deposit which is required as soon as possible after acceptance or by the date specified in the acceptance letter.